sandinmyjoints/requests-review/review.rst

 Options for structure and sequence abound: writers order narrative chronologically, *in media res*, or in more complex ways.
-Chapters can be short, long, or ommitted.
+Chapters can be short, long, or omitted.
 From Volumes and Parts to paragraphs and sentences, structure matters.

 Requests's parallel structure is typical of programming libraries: the code